lixiny/Handeye-Calibration-ROS/README.md

 catkin_make
 ```

-if you only want to calibrate hand-eye transformation based on RGB input,
+if you only want to calibrate hand-eye transformation on RGB,
 ```
 git clone https://github.com/lixiny/Handeye-Calibration-ROS.git
 cd Handeye-Calibration-ROS